Computing $p$-presentation distances is hard: Discussion and future work

 \section{Discussion and future work}

-A natural question to consider is the problem of approximating $p$-presentation distances within a constant factor $c$; for $p=\infty$ this is known to be NP-hard for $c<3$ \cite{agarwal2018computing,bjerkevik2020computing}.
+A natural question to consider is the problem of approximating $p$-presentation distances within a constant factor $c$; for $p=\infty$ this is known to be NP-hard for $c<3$ both for merge trees \cite{agarwal2018computing} (see Theorem 3.3 and footnote 3) and for multiparameter modules \cite[Theorem 4]{bjerkevik2020computing}.
 The techniques used to prove those results do not generalize immediately to the case of $p<\infty$, as the proofs implicitly involve cost vectors of the form $u=(1,\dots,1)$ and $v=(1,\dots,1,3)$ for which the ratio $\|v\|_\infty/\|u\|_\infty = 3$ gives the factor of 3.
-In contrast, $\|v\|_p/\|u\|_p$ goes to $1$ as the size of the vectors increase, and therefore we cannot get hardness of approximation up to any constant factor for finite $p$ using the methods of \cite{agarwal2018computing,bjerkevik2020computing}.
+In contrast, $\|v\|_p/\|u\|_p$ goes to $1$ as the size of the vectors increases, and therefore we cannot get hardness of approximation up to any constant factor for finite $p$ using the methods of \cite{agarwal2018computing,bjerkevik2020computing}.
 It is not unreasonable to hope for positive approximation results; for instance, it is worth exploring whether polytime approximation algorithms for partition problems can be used to give a polytime algorithm for approximating $d_I^p$ for merge trees.

+It remains an open question whether computing the $p$-presentation distance is in NP for $p < \infty$, both for merge trees and persistence modules.
+The main challenge is that these distances are defined as an infimum over sequences of merge trees or persistence modules, and currently there is no known upper bound on the length $\ell$ of such sequences.
+A closely related open problem is whether the infimum can be replaced by a minimum.